eventnetusa/eventnet/src/_vip/medicare-seminar.md

-      This fall between October 15th - December 7th, we would like to provide an educational seminar on "Updates In Medicare and What It Means To You".
+      This fall between October 15th - December 7th, we would like to provide an educational seminar on **"Updates In Medicare and What It Means To You"**.

-      Host a seminar at your community to educate and engage your residents
+      Host a seminar at your community to educate and engage your residents.

       We will be renting conference rooms, auditoriums, and theaters in communities with a high percentage of 55+ residents.
-The free three hour seminar includes:
+The FREE three hour seminar includes: